We love to prep this Gluten Free Breakfast Casserole as a ready to eat breakfast recipe. It’s filling, it’s kid-friendly and the prep is easy peasy!

 Step 5: Bake!

 In a nutshell, the casserole instructions go like this: Spread.
 Whisk.
 Mix.
 Add.
 Mix.
-Spread.
+Pour the egg mixture over.
 Bake.

 See, I told you it was easy!!

-I keep this recipe pretty basic because, let’s face it, kids can be picky eaters.
+I keep this breakfast casserole recipe pretty basic because, let’s face it, kids can be picky eaters.
 They will gobble up this hot breakfast as long as I don’t sprinkle it with parsley.

 See that photo??
 I’m not trying to be overly dramatic or anything, but I think someone actually screamed when they saw I had added chopped parsley.